jaeseonim/AI-Study-Group/README.md

 - ✅ Build foundational and intermediate knowledge of AI to prepare for the AI-driven future.
 - ✅ Gain hands-on experience by writing and implementing code.
 - ✅ Collaborate and grow with peers who share similar interests in AI and its applications in medicine.

----

-📌 If you are interested in organizing an AI study group and need guidance, this repository can serve as a helpful reference.